pelias/documentation/reverse.md

 ## Distance and confidence scores for the results

-Each result returned has a distance from the query point (in meters) and an associated confidence score.
+Each result returned has a distance from the query point (in kilometers) and an associated confidence score.
 Confidence scores are calculated based on the distance from the result to the supplied `point.lat` and `point.lon`.
 Confidence scoring for reverse geocode results is likely to change with different data sources and layers.

 Distance from `point.lat`/`point.lon` | Confidence score
 --- | ---